Lapin0t/phd-manuscript/main/03_substitution.typ

 The main category of interest for syntactic objects is given by _scoped-and-typed families_ $ctx.ctxc th T -> T -> base.Type$.
 Arrows are lifted pointwise from
 $base.Type$ and written $ctx.arr$.
-Variables #tom[ici on ne fait pas le lien avec $ctx.varc$, notationnellement] are already such a family, but so too are terms, and more generally "things by which variables can be substituted".
+Variables given by $ar ctx.var ar$ #tom[ici on ne fait pas le lien avec $ctx.varc$, notationnellement] are already such a family, but so too will be terms, and more generally "things by which variables can be substituted".

 Next, renamings are defined as type-preserving mappings from variables in